 LaVonne RaJean "Jean" Maresch nee Bates, 80, of Bird Island, MN lost her long battle with COPD coupled recently with COVID-19 on October 17, 2021.
-Funeral services are pending, details to follow.
+A memorial service will be on Saturday, May 21st, 2022 at Our Savior’s Lutheran Church in Bird Island.
+A gathering of family and friends will be from 10:30 a.m. to 12:00 noon with a luncheon to follow.

 She leaves a huge hole in the hearts of her family and friends who were always entertained by her stories and witty sense of humor.